May 29, 2018

-You’ve probably heard that cannabis topicals are great for your skin, but did you know they could also treat burns, sports injuries, muscle pain, arthritis, as well as take therapeutic massages to a whole other level?
+You’ve probably heard that CBD Face Balms are great for your skin, but did you know they could also treat burns, sports injuries, muscle pain, arthritis, as well as take therapeutic massages to a whole other level?

 And this barely scratches the surface.

-Because cannabis topicals are non-psychoactive, they are a versatile way for you to take advantage of those cannabinoids.
+Because cannabinoid topicals are non-psychoactive, they are a versatile way for you to take advantage of those cannabinoids.

-Available as lotions, balms, sprays, and oils – cannabis-infused skin products are quickly becoming more than a beauty staple.
+Available as lotions, balms, sprays, and oils – cannabinoid-infused skin products are quickly becoming more than a beauty staple.
 Indeed, these powerful antidotes offer numerous healing properties.